PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 All conversations are stored in memory, which means that they are lost once the Rasa server is restarted.
 It is possible to set up a tracker store so that the conversations persist.
 See [this page](https://rasa.com/docs/rasa/tracker-stores) for more information.

 ## Conversation Flow
-The agent is built for conversations whose flow is determined in stories and rules (see the "data"-folder).
+The agent is built for conversations whose flow is determined via stories and rules (see the "data"-folder).

 The timeout is currently set to 60 minutes (see the "session_expiration_time"-parameter in the "domain.yml"-file).
 This is the period of time after which the agent assumes that the current conversation is over.
 Sending a message from the user after this timeout period has passed then starts a new conversation.
 A new conversation can also explicitly be started by sending the message "/restart".